Fast and principled simulations of the SIR model on temporal networks: Methods

 From the previous section, we can see that our code needs a priority queue---a data structure where one can quickly delete the smallest element and insert arbitrary elements.
 There are many ways to implement a priority queue.
 For our situation (where we have to delete, update, and add elements), operating a priority queue of length $n$ has at least a complexity of $\mathrm{O}(\log n)$.
 Among algorithms with this complexity, we use perhaps the simplest one---a \textit{binary heap}.
 Apart from its simplicity, one appealing feature of using a binary heap for this problem is that updating the entry for an infected node already on the heap is very fast.
 Briefly speaking, updating a heap needs two types of sorting operations---\texttt{heap-up} and \texttt{heap-down}---where \texttt{heap-up} is much faster, and the only one needed to update elements already in the heap.
 We only use \texttt{heap-down} when we delete the smallest element.

-The core of the code happens in a subroutine called \texttt{infect} that handles the infection of one node: \begin{enumerate} \item Pop the individual $i$ with the earliest infection time from the heap. \item Get a neighbor $j$ of $i$. \item If $j$ is susceptible, get the time $t_j$ when it would be infected by $i$ (by calling \texttt{contagious-contact}). \item If there is no earlier infection event of $j$ on the heap, or $i$ will recover before $t_j$, then put the contagion ($i$ infects $j$ at time $t_j$ on the heap). \item Go to step~\ref{step:get_nb}. \end{enumerate} A trick to speed the code up is to sort the neighbor list in decreasing order of time of the last contact---see Fig.~\ref{fig:internal}.
+The core of the code happens in a subroutine called \texttt{infect} that handles the infection of one node: \begin{enumerate} \item Pop the individual $i$ with the earliest infection time from the heap. \item Iterate through the neighbors $j$ of $i$. \begin{enumerate} \item If $j$ is susceptible, get the time $t_j$ when it would be infected by $i$ (by calling \texttt{contagious-contact}). \item If there is no earlier infection event of $j$ on the heap, or $i$'s recovery time is earlier than $t_j$, then put the contagion ($i$ infects $j$ at time $t_j$ on the heap). \end{enumerate} \end{enumerate} A trick to speed the code up is to sort the neighbor list in decreasing order of time of the last contact---see Fig~\ref{fig:internal}.
 In that way, we can break the iterations over neighbors (step~\ref{step:get_nb}) whenever we encounter a neighbor with which $i$ has no future contacts.)

 Then the final structure of the program is simply: \begin{enumerate} \item Read the network and initialize everything. \item Infect the source node. \item While there are any nodes left on the heap, call \texttt{infect}. \item Reset the simulation. \item Go to \ref{step:source} until you have enough averages. \item Evaluate the output. \end{enumerate}